 Taking your arising body temperature is easy to do and can be quite revealing if you do it right.

 Prepare a shake-down type of thermometer, not a quick-recording digital, and place it beside your bed.
 On awakening, immediately slip it into your armpit and leave it for 10 minutes without moving or talking.
 The basal temperature of a person just barely awake should be around 98 degrees.

 If your temperature consistently tests below 97.5, there is an issue somewhere with thyroid, pituitary or adrenal hormones.
-Or with toxins such as mercury, viruses or antibodies.
+Or with toxins such as metal pollutants, viruses or antibodies.